Sommer Ray Sizzles As She Flaunts Killer Curves In A Number Of Bikinis

 “Can’t wait for you babes to all the cute styles, colors & designs,” she wrote.

-The sexy slideshow was met with a large amount of support from Sommer’s fans and amassed more than 279,000 likes in the first half-hour of going live.
+The sexy slideshow was met with a large amount of support from Sommer’s fans, and it amassed more than 279,000 likes in the first half-hour of going live.
 An additional 1,700 followers praised the model in the comments section.

 “You are stunning wow,” one user commented.